FFMS/ffms2/doc/ffms2-api.md

   FFMS_SEEK_AGGRESSIVE    = 3
 };
 ```
-Used in `FFMS_CreateVideoSource` to control the way seeking is handled.
+Used in [FFMS_CreateVideoSource][CreateVideoSource] to control the way seeking is handled.
 Explanation of the values:
  - `FFMS_SEEK_LINEAR_NO_RW` - Linear access without rewind; i.e. will throw an error if each successive requested frame number isn't bigger than the last one.
    Only intended for opening images but might work on well with some obscure video format.